 If a Nepali woman believed herself to be “attractive,” the reason is most likely to be that she believes she looks like, or meets the criteria of, “a beautiful woman” from the world of celebrities.
 I am willing to wager that a vast majority of Nepali actresses, models and other female celebrities (VJ’s, TV anchors, for example) also belong to the BCN trio of ethnicities.

-Nepali culture associates paleness with beauty, health, wealth as well as with High Caste (Bahuns and Chhettris) and so high social status.
+Nepali culture associates paleness with beauty, health, wealth as well as with hill so-called high castes (Bahuns and Chhettris) and so high social status.

 Low castes, especially the Dalits, have darker or dark complexion.

-That, however, is NOT to say that there are no High Castes with dark complexion and no non-high castes with fair skin.
-It is NOT true that every group of non-high caste Hindus have darker complexion than the High Castes.
-Within Newars too, there are both fair- as well as dark-skinned people.
+That, however, is NOT to say that there are no hill so-called high castes with dark complexion and no non-high castes with fair skin.
+It is NOT true that every group of non-high caste Hindus have darker complexion than the hill so-called high castes.
+Within Newars too, there are both fair- as well as dark-skinned sub-groups.